radius-project/docs/docs/content/reference/limitations.md

 ### Gateway resources and container resources cannot share names

-Deploying a Radius Application that contains a gateway resource and a container resource that share a name will result in an error being thrown during the deployment process.
+Deploying a Radius Application that contains a gateway resource and a container resource that share a name will result in an error being thrown during deployment.
+For example, when attempting to name a container and a gateway something like "foo", you'll get an error messaging similar to:

 ```
 Error - Type: IncludeError, Status: True, Reason: RootIncludesRoot, Message: root httpproxy cannot include another root httpproxy